KhronosGroup/KTX-Software/BUILDING.md

 [Mercurial](https://www.mercurial-scm.org/wiki/Download) and
 install the script `git-remote-hg` in your `$PATH`.

-The example below copies `git-remote-hg` to `/usr/local/bin`.
-Note this URL is a fork with fixes for compability with Mercurial 3.2+.
+When installing Mercurial for Windows, choose the appropriate `*py2.7` installer so that `git-remote-hg` can `import mercurial` from your Python installation.

+To install `git=remote-hg` follow the example below, which copies it to `/usr/local/bin`.
+Note the URL below is a fork with fixes for compability with Mercurial 3.2+.
 Applying `s/fingolfin/felipec/` on the URL gives the upstream origin.

 ```bash
 sudo curl -o /usr/local/bin/git-remote-hg https://raw.githubusercontent.com/fingolfin/git-remote-hg/master/git-remote-hg